roman-milk/roman-milk.github.io/a-lesbian-love-story-of-sorts.md

+===

- ****** A Lesbian Love Story- of Sorts ****** bysilkstockingslover© The saleslady then handed me a much slimmer blue dildo called a Feeldoe Dildo.
+The saleslady then handed me a much slimmer blue dildo called a Feeldoe Dildo.
 I looked at in awe.
 The saleslady explained, "This one is for a situation where one wants to be a little dominant and still get off at the same time."

  "That sounds like me," I flirted.